guym4c/twig-prop-types/README.md

 The validator will ignore variables in the context that begin with an underscore.

+### Twig-specific differences
+* When giving a fully-qualified classname when checking for an instance type, you may use dots (`.`) instead of backslashes (`\`) to simplify string escaping issues, and the leading backslash or dot is optional.

 ### Advanced
 You may pass additional properties to the constructor: